-Nike has accused the online marketplace StockX of selling fake versions of its shoes on the latter’s website.
+Nike has escalated its lawsuit against the online marketplace StockX, claiming the reseller is selling fake versions of its shoes on the latter’s.

 The multinational sportswear company and StockX are already involved in a legal battle over trademark infringement — a case that was filed in New York earlier in 2022 — involving Nike-branded Vault non-fungible tokens (NFTs).